Demon drink in Nelson

-In 1843 merchants Nathan and Joseph built large store rooms on land that is the current site of Westpac Bank.
+In 1843 merchants Nathan and Joseph built large store rooms on land that is the current site of Westpac Bank, near the junction of Bridge and Trafalgar Streets.
 Alexander Perry converted the building to use as a public house, licensed as the Wakatu Hotel in 1845.
 The Colonist newspaper said “a visit to the Wakatu Hotel had been regarded by country residents as the one relief from their struggles, as they had always been sure of finding congenial company there”.
 The Bank of New South Wales bought the property and the buildings and their contents were auctioned off in July 1877.
 The buildings were purchased for thirty nine pounds by Thomas Harley, who had been born on the premises.

 The Freemason's Arms (2)